-The midrange and treble are of very high quality which I almost take for granted after reviewing all models in the Harbeth range.
+The midrange and treble are of very high quality which I almost take for granted after reviewing all other models in the Harbeth range.
 Vocals sound natural and open, but not as warm and full-bodied as on the M30.1s.
 If I was to compare their tonal balance to another speaker in the Harbeth range, it would the Super HL5 Plus.
 Hence the P3s may suit listeners with preference for more open and airy sound.
 My personal preference leans toward warmer voicing of the M30.1s which is not quite as airy but more natural to my ears.
 On the other hand, the more open sound of P3s seem to suit tracks like Book Faded Brown by The Band, where it is easier to distinguish between different voices singing together.
 String instruments sound great and realistic.
 Acoustic guitars have more spark and air than on the M30.1s but not as much body and warmth to them.
 Bass guitars and double bass don’t sound as realistic as on larger Harbeth speakers, presumably as a result of limited bottom end extension.
 Brass instruments sound very good.

 Similarly to Super HL5 Plus and Monitor 30.1s, clapping sounds very real, which helps with creating the 3D sound stage illusion that Harbeth speakers are well known for.
 To achieve this, the speakers of course have to be placed correctly in the listening room – i.e. certain distance away from walls.
 All of the above mentioned qualities make the Harbeth P3ESR 40th Anniversary Edition a joy to listen to if you are willing to accept their limitations.